-The residents of Nibley value their community as a great place to live and be a family, protect the pace of life and character of the City while providing appropriate facilities and services for its current and future residents.
+The residents of Nibley value their community as a great place to live and be a family.
+It is important to protect the pace of life and character of the City while providing appropriate facilities and services for its current and future residents.